6 Keys to being a great host on CLINK

 The CLINK mobile app was created to allow it’s Owners to maximize their profits in their tool and equipment investments.
 Proper management and maintenance can increase those profits and enhance your experience on CLINK.
-Take a look at these 6 Keys to ensure your success as a host on the app.
+Take a look at these 6 Keys to being a great host on CLINK.

 Be a great communicator.
 Renters want to know ALL of the pertinent details regarding their rentals.
 Make sure you respond quickly to rental requests and layout some key details right away.
 When you connect for the exchange of the item run them through proper use of the item.
 Don’t assume they know anything.
 Use phrasing like, “I like to over-communicate and not assume, so I will run you through this even though you probably already know how to…”

 Go above and beyond a renters expectations.
 Renters expect to get an item that works like it was intended to.
 You can meet their bare minimum expectations by providing them an skid steer that runs like they expected and needed it to.
-You can go above their expectations by providing them a cooler of bottled water because it’s the dead of summer and 95 degrees out.
+You can go above their expectations by providing them a cooler of bottled water because it’s summer and 95 degrees.
 Little acts like these cost you very little and cause the renter to scratch their head and wonder if they have died and gone to heaven.
-Meeting the bare minimum expectation will get you a five star review; going above and beyond gets you tips and frequent, repeat customers.
+Meeting the bare minimum expectation will get you a five star review.
+Going above and beyond gets you tips & frequent, repeat customers.
 Before a rental, ask yourself, “What is the renter expecting?
 How can I go above those expectations with a small act and WOW them?”

 Don’t be a dork and make sure you’re on time.
 Most of the users on CLINK on contractors and have schedules they are trying to maintain.
 Not showing up on time can mean crews standing around idle costing the business owner valuable time and money.
 Anything you can do that can help make your renters more money on their jobs or make their projects run smoothly will leave a lasting impression and keep them coming back to rent from you.

 Additional reading on this or similar topics